-Hydra boxes for SDI inputs come in two versions; the VI5674 with front connectors and the VI5672 with rear connectors.
-Each of these have the option of having up to eight Dolby®E CAT 552 decoders fitted.
+The VI5672 Hydra box has four SDI inputs and has the option of having up to eight Dolby[®]E CAT 552 decoders fitted.

 Each SDI input stream has the capacity to carry 16 mono legs of audio and these are configured as though 8 AES stereo pairs.
+This makes for a total of 32 AES pairs (64 mono legs).